-- 1. The directors shall be appointed and re-elected (i) at the proposal of the Appointments and Remunerations Committee, in the case of independent directors; and (ii) following a report from the Appointments and Remunerations Committee in the case of the other directors; by the General Meeting or the Board of Directors, in accordance with the provisions included in the law and the policy on the composition of the Board of Directors, which the Board has approved at any time. - 2.
-The proposal referring to point 1 (i) above must in all cases be accompanied by an explanatory report from the Board of Directors, evaluating the competence, experience and merits of the candidate proposed; this will be attached to the minutes of the General Shareholders' Meeting or of the Board of Directors itself. - 3.
+1. The directors shall be appointed and re-elected (i) at the proposal of the Appointments and Remunerations Committee, in the case of independent directors; and (ii) following a report from the Appointments and Remunerations Committee in the case of the other directors; by the General Meeting or the Board of Directors, in accordance with the provisions included in the law and the policy on the composition of the Board of Directors, which the Board has approved at any time.

+- 2. The proposal referring to point 1 (i) above must in all cases be accompanied by an explanatory report from the Board of Directors, evaluating the competence, experience and merits of the candidate proposed; this will be attached to the minutes of the General Shareholders' Meeting or of the Board of Directors itself. - 3.
 A newly appointed director must follow the guidance programme for new directors established by the Company, in order to acquire speedy and sufficient knowledge of the Company and its corporate governance rules. - 4.
-The Board of Directors must ensure that all director selection procedures promote gender diversity, as well as diverse experience, age and knowledge, with no implicit biases that may impede the selection of female directors. - 5.
+The Board of Directors must ensure that all director selection procedures promote equality between women and men, as well as diversity with respect to issues such as age, disability or professional training and experience, with no implicit biases that could imply any discrimination and, in particular, that they facilitate the selection of female directors in a number that enables a balanced presence of women and men to be achieved. - 5.
 Any director may request that the Appointments and Remunerations Committee take into consideration potential candidates who in its opinion may be suitable to fill the vacancies for director. - 6.
 When a member of the Board of Directors is appointed chief executive officer or is attributed executive functions in virtue of another office, a contract must be drawn up between the director and the Company, which must first be approved by the Board of Directors with the favourable vote of two thirds of its members.
 The director in question may not attend the deliberations or participate in the vote.
 If the contract is approved, it must be incorporated as an annex to the minutes of the meeting. - 7.
 Unless there is express authorisation from the Appointment and Remuneration Committee, and in line with the circumstances of each case, natural persons who are directors in over ten companies of which, at most, eight are listed in Spanish or foreign stock markets, cannot be appointed as directors.